google/WebFundamentals/src/content/en/android/custom-tabs/headers/index.md

 Bundle headers = new Bundle();
 headers.putString("bearer-token", "Some token");
 headers.putString("redirect-url", "Some redirect url");
 intent.intent.putExtra(Browser.EXTRA_HEADERS, headers);

 intent.launchUrl(Activity.this, Uri.parse("http://www.google.com"));
 ```

-We can always attach whitelisted headers to custom tabs CORS requests.
+We can always attach safelisted headers to custom tabs CORS requests.
 However, Chrome filters
-non-whitelisted headers by default.
+non-safelisted headers by default.
 Although other browsers may have different behaviour,
-developers should expect non-whitelisted headers to be blocked in general.
+developers should expect non-safelisted headers to be blocked in general.

-The supported way of including non-whitelisted headers in custom tabs is to first verify the
+The supported way of including non-safelisted headers in custom tabs is to first verify the
 cross-origin connection using a digital access link.
 The next section shows how to set these
 up and launch a Custom Tabs intent with the required headers.

 ## Adding Extra Headers to CustomTab Intents {: #adding-extra-headers }

 ### Set up digital asset links
-To allow non-whitelisted headers to be passed through custom tab intents, it is necessary to set
+To allow non-safelisted headers to be passed through custom tab intents, it is necessary to set
 up a digital asset link between the android and web application that verifies that the author
 owns both applications.

 Follow the [official guide][10] to set up a digital asset link.
 For the link relation use
 "delegate_permission/common.use_as_origin"` which indicates that both apps belong to the same
 origin once the link is verified.

 ### Create Custom Tab Intent with Extra Headers